 Pain coaching for sciatica provides a diversity of support services for patients with chronic symptoms.
 These services are far beyond what is generally available from any type of medical or complementary care provider, since they encompass all aspects of life, rather than just dealing with the direct sufferings associated with severe sciatica.

 Health coaching is a growing field which has received virtually universal endorsements from traditional physicians, alternative healers and complementary care providers of all sorts.
 This is because coaching helps patients by providing life enhancement services that are not offered by most healthcare providers.
 These benefits have been decisively shown to improve pain scores and drastically enhance physical and cognitive functionality.
 Better still, coaching provides an exhaustive range of other benefits that assist patients in achieving many life objectives, despite the burden of a chronic health problem, such as sciatica.

-Pain coaching is a subspecialty of health coaching.
+Pain coaching for sciatica is a subspecialty of health coaching.
 Pain coaches focus on working with clients who are affected by chronic pain problems and various types of long-term illness conditions.
 Many pain coaches further narrow their specialty to concentrate on particular conditions or diagnoses.

 Coaching is not a medical therapy, nor is it a mental health therapy.
 Instead, coaching provides guidance, mentorship and an objective voice of reason to help clients navigate life, regardless of their sufferings.
 Coaching also helps clients to overcome adversity and move forward, despite being in pain.
 In essence, quality professional coaching helps clients to live better, with less pain and enhanced ability to function in the real world.